Skip to main content

 Recent amendments to the legislation abolished, with effect from the school year 2021/2022, two of the four pedagogical supervision mechanisms, evaluation and monitoring, while keeping inspections and support in place.
 The Ministry of Education and Science argued that benefits from evaluations were disproportionate to the time and workload necessary to conduct them.
 Evaluations, and, in particular, internal evaluations, created an undue bureaucratic burden for teachers.
 Although schools were not required by law to prepare additional documents, many of them often produced additional reports, studies or factsheets to document their activities as part of an evaluation.

 As a result of the amendments, the scope of inspections, which previously covered only compliance with the legislation, has been extended to include evaluation of educational processes and the effectiveness or outcomes of educational, childcare and other statutory activities of schools.
 However, the legislation no longer defines specific criteria or aspects to be evaluated in external inspections focusing on educational processes and / or the effectiveness or outcomes of educational, childcare and other statutory activities of schools.
-Such inspections can address any aspect within the scope of pedagogical supervision (see above), and inspection sheets, including criteria, for a given school year are published by the Minister of Education and Science.
-For details, see “Approaches and Methods of Quality Assurance” in the Chapter 11.1.2.
+Such inspections can address any aspect within the scope of pedagogical supervision, and inspection sheets, including criteria, are published by the Minister of National Education.
+For details, see Chapter 11.1.2 “Approaches and Methods of Quality Assurance”.

 Responsible Bodies